Roasted Rainbow Vegetables

 • Winter – Red-skinned potatoes, rutabaga, yams, kale, red cabbage

-While delicious served alongside any main dish, you can turn this into a meal in and of itself with a few quick twists.
+While these rainbow vegetables are delicious served alongside any main dish, you can turn this into a meal in and of itself with a few quick twists.
 Make a grain bowl with quinoa, rice, or barley, and add in beans like chickpeas, navy beans, or black beans for protein.
 If you’re in a rush, toss it with pasta and pack it to go, to enjoy warm, at room temperature, or chilled.
-If you’re trying to eat more leafy greens, turn it into salad with a base of arugula or spinach instead.
+If you’re trying to eat more leafy greens, turn it into a delicious salad with a base of arugula or spinach instead.
+Here are a few more ideas to get you started:

 Yes!
 You’ll want to use a silicone mat to make sure nothing sticks to the pan.
 Lightly mist the vegetables with water to make sure the seasonings stick and spritz them again every 10 – 15 minutes while baking.